Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Invoice Status Unknown

-The present status of an invoice in the processing schema is frequently unknown, particularly when there are several stakeholders involved in the process.
+The present status of an invoice in the processing flow is frequently unknown, particularly when there are several stakeholders involved in the process.
 Where is it located?
 Who is going to approve it?
 When are the funds being sent out?
 These are all questions that emerge when there isn’t transparency in the workflow.

 Routing Errors